- Are my immunizations up to date?

 - How do I get health insurance?

-United Health Care offers health insurance to Loyola students for emergency care, hospitalization, visits to a specialist, and other services.
+Blue Cross Blue Shield offers health insurance to Loyola students for emergency care, hospitalization, visits to a specialist, and other services.
 Click here for more information about the available plans and how to enroll.

 - Where can I get information about STIs/alcohol/drugs/quitting smoking/nutrition/stress?

 There are a number of ways to obtain the information you want on a variety of health topics.
-Take a moment to look through the free brochures available in the Wellness Center, ask a nurse or visit the Health Education office at the Lake Shore Campus Wellness Center.
+Take a moment to look through the free brochures available in the Wellness Center, ask a nurse, or visit the Health Education office at the Lake Shore Campus Wellness Center.
 Visit Health Education and Wellness for related links.

 - When and where is free HIV/STI testing available?